creamy-latte/flusky-minecraft-mods/README.md

 # kitsune-minecraft-config
-My personal minecraft config
-Feel free to use it!
+My personal minecraft config, feel free to use it!

 1. Download 7z file
 2. Extract it